kedacore/keda-docs/content/docs/2.12/concepts/scaling-deployments.md

   annotations:
     scaledobject.keda.sh/transfer-hpa-ownership: "true"      # Optional.
 Use to transfer an existing HPA ownership to this ScaledObject autoscaling.keda.sh/paused-replicas: "0"                # Optional.
-Use to pause autoscaling of objects
+Use to pause autoscaling of objects autoscaling.keda.sh/paused: "true"                      # Optional.
+Use to pause autoscaling of objects explicitly
 spec:
   scaleTargetRef:
     apiVersion:    {api-version-of-target-resource}         # Optional.
 Default: apps/v1